m0-foundation/ttg-frontend/README.md

 This app is based on Nuxt v3, Vue, and Wagmi

 ## 1. Contracts

-The Dapp is based on the SPOG contracts in order to run the local testnet.
-Although it does not keep track of versioniong of SPOG yet.
-Meaning, the FE code base has to be updated to latest changes of SPOG otherwise it might break.
+The Dapp is based on the TTG contracts in order to run the local testnet.
+Although it does not keep track of versioniong of TTG yet.
+Meaning, the FE code base has to be updated to latest changes of TTG otherwise it might break.

-This will download the SPOG contracts and all of their submodules recursively
+This will download the TTG contracts and all of their submodules recursively

 ```bash
 git submodule update --init --recursive
 ```

-If you need to update the module with the latest commit from remote SPOG use this instead:
+If you need to update the module with the latest commit from remote TTG use this instead:

 ```bash
 git submodule update --init --recursive --remote
 ```

 Note: Run `git submodule status` on root / of this repo to find the commit hash of the code based placed in contracts/ folder.

-### 1.2 Update SDK from SPOG smart contracts (only when contracts change) - (optional)
+### 1.2 Update SDK from TTG smart contracts (only when contracts change) - (optional)

 1. Do steps on (1.2) item
-5. then run `yarn wagmi generate`
+2. then run `yarn wagmi generate`
-6. Finally, update the lib/sdk.ts file replace the import `"wagmi/actions";` to `"@wagmi/core"`
+3. Finally, update the lib/sdk.ts file replace the import `"wagmi/actions";` to `"@wagmi/core"`

 Depending on contract changes this file must be also updated with correct import dependencies of contracts:
 `/wagmi.config.ts`